Green Jeeva Logo

 Why Inositol Powder Is Suddenly Everywhere in 2026

-Today, you’ll find inositol integrated into:
+Today, inositol is increasingly being integrated into:

 • Hormone-balance and metabolic-health SKUs